Contractive coupling rates and curvature lower bounds for Markov chains: Couplings and coarse Ricci curvature

 \section{Couplings and coarse Ricci curvature}

-In this section, we recall some well known related definitions of curvature for discrete and continuous time Markov chains (generally referred to as ``coarse Ricci curvature''), give some natural generalizations and discuss the relations among them and with the concept of couplings.
+In this section, we recall some well-known related definitions of curvature for discrete and continuous time Markov chains (generally referred to as ``coarse Ricci curvature''), give some natural generalizations and discuss the relations among them and with the concept of coupling.
 As an application, we show that in all the examples of Section \ref{sec:applications} (except for Section \ref{sec: Interacting random walks} - which was however covered in \cite[Sec.
 3.3]{con-2022} - since we restrict to the case of finite state space Markov chains), when the assumptions of the respective main theorems are satisfied then the coarse curvature is positive, and for all starting probability densities we have exponential contraction of the $p$-Wasserstein distances along the heat flow $P_t$ (see the precise details later).
 The coarse Ricci curvature was first introduced by Ollivier for discrete time Markov chains (see \cite{oll-2009, oll-2010}) and later modified to apply to continuous time models (see \cite{lin-lu-yau-2011, veysseire_coarse_cts}).
 Compared to the entropic Ricci curvature, it is often easier to establish positive curvature for this notion.
 However, it is not known whether positive coarse Ricci curvature implies some functional inequalities, and in particular the modified log-Sobolev inequality (see Section \ref{sec:conjecture} for a discussion).

 Throughout this section, we switch to a more standard notation, and we don't employ the description of the Markov chain in terms of its allowed moves.
-As anticipated, we always assume in this section that we are working with finite state space, irreducible and reversible Markov chains.
-We use the letter $\Omega$ for the state space, $x,y,w,z$ for elements of $\Omega$, $P$ for a stochastic transition matrix and $L,Q$ for a generator $L$ with transition rates $Q$, so that the action of $L$ on a function $\psi \colon \Omega \to \R$ is given by
+As anticipated, we always assume in this section that we are working with irreducible and reversible Markov chains on a finite state space.
+We use the letter $\Omega$ for the state space, $x,y,v,w,z$ for elements of $\Omega$, $P$ for a stochastic transition matrix and $L,Q$ for a generator $L$ with transition rates $Q$, so that the action of $L$ on a function $\psi \colon \Omega \to \R$ is given by